Drug Abuse (cont.)

 Drug abuse, also called substance abuse or chemical abuse, is a disorder that is characterized by a destructive pattern of using a substance that leads to significant problems or distress.
-It affects more than 7% of people at some point in their lives.
 Teens are increasingly engaging in prescription drug abuse, particularly narcotics (which are prescribed to relieve severe pain), and stimulant medications, which treat conditions like attention deficit disorder and narcolepsy.

 The term dual diagnosis refers to the presence of both a drug use disorder and a serious mental-health problem in a person.
 Substance use disorders, unfortunately, occur quite commonly in people who also have severe mental illness.
 Individuals with dual diagnosis are also at higher risk of being noncompliant with treatment.

 What types of drugs are commonly abused?

 Virtually any substance whose ingestion can result in a euphoric ("high") feeling can be abused.
 While many are aware of the abuse of legal substances like alcohol or illegal drugs like marijuana (in most states) and cocaine, less well-known is the fact that inhalants like household cleaners and over-the-counter medications like cold medicines are some of the most commonly abused substances.
 The following are many of the drugs and types of drugs that are commonly abused and/or result in dependence:

 - Alcohol: Although legal, alcohol is a toxic substance, particularly to a developing fetus when a mother consumes this drug during pregnancy.
 One of the most common addictions, alcoholism can have devastating effects on the alcoholic individual's physical health, as well as his or her ability to function interpersonally and at work.

-- Amphetamines: This group of drugs comes in many forms, from prescription medications like methylphenidate (Ritalin, Concerta) and dextroamphetamine and amphetamine (Adderall) to illegally manufactured drugs like methamphetamine ("meth").
+- Amphetamines: This group of drugs comes in many forms, from prescription medications like methylphenidate (Ritalin, Concerta) and dextroamphetamine and amphetamine (Adderall) to illegally manufactured drugs like methamphetamine ("crystal meth").
 Overdose of any of these substances can result in seizure and death.

 - Anabolic steroids: A group of substances abused by bodybuilders and other athletes, this group of drugs can lead to terrible psychological effects like aggression and paranoia, as well as devastating long-term physical effects like infertility and organ failure.